Bhalalaronak/15_days_internship_at_Akash_Technolab/README.md

  4. Switch case in PHP
  5. For Loop in PHP
  6. and other C static programs like leap year etc.
- 7.Date & Time Function in PHP
+ 7. Date & Time Function in PHP
  8. Math Functions in PHP
  9. String Functioins in PHP
  10. Function in PHP